 No DFPS officer or employee shall harass any employee or volunteer through the request and use of criminal records.

 Definition.
 As used in this section, harassment means unduly annoying, badgering, bothering, or torturing an employee or volunteer.

-If DFPS denies a person employment or a volunteer or intern position, or terminates a person's employment or position as a result of the central registry check, the person has a right to a release hearing as defined in 1280 Reviews by the Office of Consumer Affairs and 1290 Release Hearings.
+If DFPS denies a person employment or a volunteer or intern position, or terminates a person's employment or position as a result of the central registry check, the person has a right to a release hearing as defined in 1280 Reviews by the Office of Consumer Relations (OCR) and 1290 Release Hearings.